taocpp/json/doc/value.md

 > class basic_value;
 ```

 Each instance is a JSON document.
 Each instance stores the type of the JSON document as well as the value itself.
 Documents of type `array` or `object` store nested JSON documents.
+Additionally, an instance may be uninitialized, discarded or it may contain a raw pointer to another value.
 TODO: Add more...

 ### Template parameter